Thank you for signing up to Golf Monthly. You will receive a verification email shortly.

-Many think to get their hands ahead of the golf ball, they simply just push their hands ahead and to some extent that is true.
-But with that we have to understand that it changes the orientation of the clubface.
+Many think to get their hands ahead of the golf ball, they simply just push them into position, and to some extent that is true.
+But with that you have to understand that it changes the orientation of the clubface.

 A clear way of understanding this is to use the logo of your glove towards the target as a reference.
 Because if you were to move your hands forward and the logo points out to the right then the clubface will be open at impact.

-A common problem especially with the irons and driver, one of the best ways to figure out where you are striking the golf ball in the first place is to put hairspray on your clubs to find the strike point.
+This is a common problem, especially with the irons and driver, and one of the best ways to figure out where you are striking the golf ball in the first place is to put hairspray on the face and hit some shots.

-In terms of swaying in the backswing, you have to think of your golf swing as a massive circle all the way around you.
+In terms of swaying in the backswing, you want to think of your golf swing as a massive circle all the way around you.
 So if your sternum is swaying off where you started, that circle is changing where you will interact with the ground.
-As such many who sway may catch the ball heavy or perhaps slightly thin.
+As such, many who sway struggle with fat or thin iron shots.

-One good tip to help deal with this is to find a slightly downhill lie and hit shots because once you pitch your stance with the hill, you cannot sway back as much which could lead to more consistency of strike.
+A good tip to help with this is to hit shots off a slightly downhill lie.
+Once you pitch your stance with the hill, you'll struggle to sway back as much, which could lead to more consistency of strike.

 Sliding is another issue which tends to be on the downswing and the crucial thing here is to make sure you are turning more.
-A good exercise is to stand in your stance with a sofa or chair 2-3 inches next to your hip.
+A good exercise is to take your stance with a sofa or chair a couple of inches ahead of your lead hip.

-Have your hands across your chest and as you perform a swing, once your hip slides over and makes contact with the sofa, then turn your hips.
-This will encourage you to turn more.
+Have your hands across your chest and as you perform a swing, once your hip slides over and makes contact with the sofa, then it's time to turn.
+This will encourage you to make a better downswing move.

 4. Not hitting down on your irons

 You want to hit down on your irons but there is a fine balance.
-Importantly, it is all about controlling the bottom of the arc in relation to where the ball is so that you can hit down on it with consistency.
+Importantly, it is all about controlling the bottom of the arc in relation to where the ball is so that you can compress the golf ball and flush your irons consistently.
+Having the perfect ball position plays a big role here because the further back in your stance it is, the more you will naturally hit down on it.